 Render Type: Native.
-The behavior of controls remain as they do on the native platform, however, by default, controls will be styled like a Windows 10 app and be close to pixel perfect the same.
-Styling can be changed to appear more like the native platform though.
+The behavior of controls remains as they do on the native platform.
+However, by default, controls are styled like a Windows 10 app and be close to pixel perfect the same.
+Styling can be changed to appear more like the native platform.

-Xamarin.Forms is an open source XAML based toolkit which supports Android, iOS, Windows UWP, preview MacOS out of the box, and will probably include Linux support in future.
-It is a phone driven UI technology but bridges the gap between phone, tablet and desktop by rendering declarative XAML out to native UI components.
+Xamarin.Forms is an open-source XAML based toolkit that supports Android, iOS, Windows UWP, preview OSX out of the box, and is likely to support Linux in the future.
+It is a phone driven UI technology but bridges the gap between phone, tablet, and desktop by rendering declarative XAML out to native UI components.

 Xamarin.Forms exposes a complete cross-platform UI toolkit for .NET developers.
 Build fully native Android, iOS, and Universal Windows Platform apps using C# in Visual Studio.